I am unable to clear snow from the end of the driveway due to age or disability.

 Is there anything I can do to help snow plow efforts?

 - Refrain from parking vehicles on any roadway within the Township of King as per By-Law Number 96-70;

 - NEVER pass a snow plow;

-- Avoid braking suddenly in front of flows; they cannot stop quickly;
+- Avoid braking suddenly in front of plows; they cannot stop quickly;

 - Reduce your speed and drive cautiously;